coinspect/learn-evm-attacks/test/Bridges/Wormhole/README.md

 Unlike Transparent Proxies, in [UUPS](https://eips.ethereum.org/EIPS/eip-1822) the upgrade is handled by the logic implementation, which updates the contract address in the proxy’s storage space.
 This is typically done with the proxy contract calling `upgradeToAndCall`, through a `DELEGATECALL`, which will execute the implementation in the context of the proxy itself.

-The Wormhole [implementation contract](https://etherscan.io/address/0x736d2a394f7810c17b3c6fed017d5bc7d60c077d#code) was left uninitialized after a bugfix had reverted the original initialization.
+The Wormhole proxy [implementation contract](https://etherscan.io/address/0x736d2a394f7810c17b3c6fed017d5bc7d60c077d#code) was left uninitialized after a bugfix had reverted the original initialization.

-When the proxy is not properly initialized, there are serious security implications.
-The Wormhole upgrade procedure (`submitContractUpgrade`) has an additional security mechanism, being protected by a multi-sig held by its Guardians.
+When a proxy is not properly initialized, there are serious security implications.
+The Wormhole implementation upgrade procedure (`submitContractUpgrade`) has an additional security mechanism, being protected by a multi-sig held by its Guardians.
 These signatures are set by the `initialize` method.
 This method is protected by a lock, ensuring that it can only be called once.

 ``` solidity
     function initialize(address[] memory initialGuardians, uint16 chainId, uint16 governanceChainId, bytes32 governanceContract) initializer public {